08/10/2021

-In 2018, it was estimated that around 970 million people worldwide suffered from mental health disorders (Our World in Data, 2018).
-We can expect these numbers to increase with the lockdowns everyone has faced, and continues to face, during the Covid-19 pandemic.
+Mental health conditions affect millions of people all over the world.
+According to researchers from Our World In Data, it’s estimated that 1 in 3 women and 1 in 5 men will experience major depression in their lives.
+We can expect these numbers to increase with the lockdowns everyone faced during the Covid-19 pandemic.
 A local study, conducted by the Institute of Mental Health (IMH) predicts an increase in mental health issues in Singapore, pinning this increase down to Covid-19 related worries.
-About 13 percent (of over 1000 participants who took part in the study) reported symptoms of mental health disorders during the Covid-19 pandemic.
 More information on the study findings can be found here.

-In this blog you will be able to find various lists, with tips by the Casa Mia members for anyone going through hotel quarantines or stay-at-home notices, to help keep a healthy mind, body and soul!
+In this blog you will be able to find various lists of things to help keep a healthy mind, body and soul!
 We have also taken some time to curate a long list of various mental health apps as well as local Singaporean resources, such as contact numbers and websites to visit.

 With this surge in symptoms of depression, anxiety and other mental health diseases, comes the demand for more virtual help.
 Co-founder and CEO of Singaporean mental health and wellness app, Intellect, notes that there has been a huge increase in demand for these sorts of apps over the past year.
 A comment made to CNA by Theodoric Chew, saw him express his beliefs that “the pandemic has blurred work-life balance and reduced social interactions, leaving employees feeling isolated and disengaged.”